 - Travel to Hajj and Umrah

-These 5 famous Muslim travelers will inspire you to put together your own plans for travel, as well as educating you on different cultures and traditions.
+These 5 famous Muslim travellers will inspire you to put together your own plans for travel, as well as educating you on different cultures and traditions.
 When it comes to meeting new people, exploring new places and gaining new experiences, whilst learning more about not only the world but yourself too, these know how to do it best.